dbouquin/bones/more_LSTN.md

 	* “Train the Trainer” Curriculum development
 	* Community coordinator
 		* Paid position
-* Group calling platform
+	* Group calling platform (e.g., Zoom)
-* Small honorariums
+	* Small honorariums for advisors

 #### LSTN Portal
 Curriculum materials for all suggested pilot activities could be hosted on the portal along with an expanded set of curricular materials.
 This could also be a place to find out about the Ambassador program and resources provided by NASA, MIT, and others.
+Our current plan is to host materials on the [LSTN website](https://lstn.wolba.ch/) but we may in the future host material on [MIT's PubPub platform](https://www.pubpub.org/).

 * Considerations
 	* Material on LSTN Portal should not duplicate materials that can be located elsewhere (should point to it instead)